LAGameStudio/apolune/README.md

 ### If you download this project, please Star it.

-With more stars we can get an Open Community account to collect additional sponsorships.
+With more stars we can get an Open Collective account to collect additional sponsorships.

 ### If you use this project, please Watch it.